Skip to main content

 Camera Properties

-Like all Components, the Camera Component has a set of properties which alter its behavior.
+Like all Components, the Camera Component has a set of properties that alter its behavior.
+The properties that matter most for getting a view on screen are described below.
+For the complete list, see the Camera Component reference.

 Enabled

-If the enabled property is true, then the camera will render the scene to its rendering buffer when the Scene loads.
-Multiple cameras can be enabled at the same time.
-This is useful in situations where you want to implement a split-screen game or a mini-map, for example.
-The priority property determines the order in which the enabled cameras are rendered.
+If enabled, the camera renders the scene to its render target when the Scene loads.
+Multiple cameras can be enabled at the same time, which is useful for implementing a split-screen game or a mini-map, for example.
+The Priority property determines the order in which the enabled cameras are rendered.

-If this property is checked, before rendering the scene, the camera will erase whatever was previously in the camera's frame buffer (namely the previously rendered frame), and fills it with a clear color.
+If Clear Color Buffer is enabled, before rendering the scene the camera erases whatever was previously in its render target (the previously rendered frame) and fills it with the Clear Color.

 Projection

-The projection type determines which type of matrix projection is used to convert the 3D scene in to the 2D view rendered to the page.
+The projection type determines how the 3D scene is converted into the 2D view rendered to the page.

-The perspective projection is the most common type for games.
-Alternatively, you can use an orthographic projection, which renders the scene without perspective so is useful for 2D games.
+The Perspective projection is the most common type for games.
+Alternatively, Orthographic projection renders the scene without perspective, which is useful for 2D games.
+An orthographic camera uses an Ortho Height property in place of Field of View.

 Field of View

-The field of view of a camera determines how much of the scene the camera shows.
-It is measured in degrees (°) so the default value of 45° means that the top edge of the view to the bottom edge of the view form an arc of 45° from the position of the camera
+The field of view of a perspective camera determines how much of the scene the camera shows.
+It is measured in degrees (°), so the default value of 45° means that the top edge of the view to the bottom edge form an arc of 45° from the position of the camera.

-value is independent of the width of the display a wide screen view (light blue) shows the same amount vertically but more horizontally than a narrow screen view (dark blue).
+Because the field of view is independent of the width of the display, a wide screen view (light blue) shows the same amount vertically but more horizontally than a narrow screen view (dark blue).

 Priority

-This value is a number which determines the order in which a camera is rendered, if multiple cameras are enabled.
-Smaller numbers are higher priority and will be rendered first.
+A number that determines the order in which cameras are rendered when more than one is enabled.
+Smaller numbers are higher priority and are rendered first.

 Viewport

-The viewport represents a rectangular area on the camera's rendering buffer.
-There are 4 values in the following format: Bottom Left X, Bottom Left Y, Width, Height.
-The values are normalized coordinates, where the rendering buffer, regardless of dimensions, is considered to be mapped in X and Y to 0..1.
-So to limit the camera to rendering in the bottom left quadrant of the screen, set the viewport to 0, 0, 0.5, 0.5.
+The viewport is a rectangular area of the camera's render target, given as four normalized values (0 to 1) in the order X, Y, Width, Height, measured from the bottom left.
+So to limit the camera to rendering in the bottom-left quadrant of the screen, set the viewport to 0, 0, 0.5, 0.5.